“Blockchain Manufacturing – Bringing trust from sourcing to distribution of goods”

 Challenge 5: Marketing and sales cost

-Manufacturers have to invest alot in the marketing and sales to enable buyers to find their facilities.
+Manufacturers have to invest a lot in marketing and sales to enable buyers to find their facilities.
 Small manufacturers are unable to compete for high orders because they don’t have much budget to market their business.

-Solution: Through the blockchain based solution, the buyers or merchant can directly connect with the small manufacturers who can offer quality products, good pricing quotes and on-time delivery.
+Solution: Through the blockchain manufacturing platform, the buyers or merchant can directly connect with the small manufacturers who can offer quality products, good pricing quotes and on-time delivery.
 It helps to eradicate the marketing costs and allows for more competitive quotes.

 The blockchain technology has disrupted the whole decentralized information technology paradigm and has marked the onset of a new era.
 The manufacturing companies can join the network of smart manufacturing supply chain and can save money and time while improving the efficiency of the business process.

-To know more about how blockchain can add value to your manufacturing business, connect with the blockchain supply chain technology experts at LeewayHertz.
+To know more about how blockchain manufacturing ecosystem can add value to your business, connect with the blockchain supply chain technology experts at LeewayHertz.